 Caring for someone with cerebral palsy may leave a tremendous financial, physical, and emotional impact.
 Many parents of children with the condition bear this burden by themselves, which you should not have to do if your child’s CP resulted from someone else’s negligence.

 Cerebral palsy may be caused by damage that occurs during pregnancy or delivery.
 If a healthcare professional’s negligence led to your child’s cerebral palsy in Miami, Florida, you may be entitled to receive compensation that may help you pay for ongoing treatment, medicines, and therapy.
+It’s important to call a Florida Cerebral Palsy lawyer as soon as possible following a diagnosis.
+Our Birth Injury Lawyers are ready to help you recover the compensation you need to make sure your child has the therapy, equipment, and and medicine they need.

 For a free legal consultation with Cerebral Palsys in Miami lawyer, call 1-800-222-9529